-While discussion with a qualified estate planning attorney is essential when using a Trust, here are some basics about Trusts to better understand how they incorporate with your world.
+While discussion with a qualified estate planning attorney is essential when using a Trust, here are some basics about Trusts to better understand how they mesh with your business world.

 Trusts do two things really well.
 First, they usually help bypass probate.
 If you own property in three different states, then probate must be opened and closed in all states.
-It is long.
+The process is long.
 It is expensive.
 It is public.

 Second, they help you, the dead guy, dictate policy from the grave.
 If you want to ruin a 30-year old’s life, give Junior a million dollars.
 A Trust can dole out money according to a schedule.
 Special needs kid?
 Drug addict?
 Nut-job son-in-law?
 A Trust can protect your interests long after you’re cold.